andy-thedev/Movie-Review-Text-Classification/README.md

 ## /
 **Text_Classification.py:**
-The main algorithm (See design description below)
+The main algorithm (See section "Design description" below)

 **model.h5:**
 A saved model from running the main algorithm with comments on line 52 and line 96 removed (See #8 in section: "Design Description")